LittlePhage/Bio-graph/README.md

 # Bio-graph

 Originally, R code was written with the intention to create a bar graph comparing different conditions cells were incubated in and the resulting fluorescence.
-Although I was a part of the work, I do not own the project and thus cannot disclose the details.
+Although I was a part of the work, I do not own the project and thus cannot disclose further details.
 The original data used has been removed but a viable template for future bar graphs is provided here.
 This template works best when comparing different variables ie time (24 hours vs 48 hours), temperature, humidity to give a few examples.
 The underlying code is extremely flexible and can represent different forms of data with miminal alterations.